-In this course students develop minimum impact camping techniques.
-They learn about environmental awareness and preservation ethics, and techniques and skills needed to plan and conduct a successful and safe backpacking trip.
+This course provides an introduction to the fundamental skills and knowledge of backpacking, including minimum impact camping techniques, environmental awareness and preservation ethics, and techniques and skills needed to plan and conduct an effective safe backpacking trip.
 This course may be repeated for credit.
-Corequisites: During Maymester only: PE 1505 and PE 1527.
+Co-requisites: During Maymester only: PE 1505 and PE 1527.